![]() |

 of the House Wren:

-was, about 1970, thought to be extinct, but was subsequently rediscovered.)
+was, about 1970, thought to be extinct, but has subsequently been

 of the Forest Thrush: